grafana/intro-to-mltp/README.md

 * Retrieving metrics from the Prometheus instance itself.
 * Metrics from the microservices application.
 * Metrics from the installed Node Exporter instance.

-* Metrics from the Grafana Agent, derived from incoming trace data.
+Additionally to the scraped metrics, it also receives remotely written metrics from the Tempo service, which derives metrics from incoming trace spans.

 ## Loki